tamilzh2018/kode-kloud-test/AWS.md

 **Q2: Create Security Group**

 > *Your web application requires HTTP and SSH access from the internet.
 Design and create a security group that meets these requirements.
 What rules would you configure?*
+1) The name of the security group must be devops-sg.

+2) The description must be Security group for Nautilus App Servers.

+3) Add an inbound rule of type HTTP, with a port range of 80, and source CIDR range 0.0.0.0/0.

+4) Add another inbound rule of type SSH, with a port range of 22, and source CIDR range 0.0.0.0/0.
 **Q3: Create GP3 Volume**

 > *A developer needs a high-performance volume for database storage.
 Create a GP3 volume with 200 GiB and 3000 IOPS in a specific AZ.
 How do you proceed?*